 Sorel is the brand my father swears by, and growing up as a kid, is the only boot he would buy.
 This is for a good reason, Sorel boots do their job and will feet your toes warm in all conditions.

 The Blizzard is a high boot with PU synthetic materials and a drawstring, allowing you to cinch it down tight and keep moisture and snow out and warm air in, and it’s completely waterproof.

-The boot also has a removable recycled felt inner boot, with an Omni-heat reflective lining, and this is the key feature of Sorel boots in general, allowing you to remove the inner lining to dry them out.
-The lining is rated to keep your feet warm in as low as -40 degree temperatures, and if your ice fishing in below -40 weather, you may be crazy.
+The boot also has a removable recycled felt inner boot with an Omni-heat reflective lining, and this is the key feature of Sorel boots in general, allowing you to remove the inner lining to dry them out.
+The lining is rated to keep your feet warm in as low as -40 degree temperatures, and if you're ice fishing in below -40 weather, you may be crazy.

-The Blizzard also has a grippy vulcanized rubber sole, and aero-trac to prevent snow and ice loading and clinging to the sole.
-All in all, a great ice fishing boot for anglers who like to fish even in bitter cold.
+The Blizzard also has a grippy vulcanized rubber sole and aero-trac to prevent snow and ice loading and clinging to the sole.
+All in all, a great ice fishing boot for anglers who like to fish even in the bitter cold.

 - Omni-heat reflective lining

 - Removable felt liner

 The Baffin Wolf ice fishing boot is made of a combination of 100% leather and nylon and features a synthetic sole; the nylon material on the upper portion of the boot is high-quality double-weaved 900 denier nylon, to be exact, providing incredible durability.